 What’s in Candied Bacon?

-How do you make Bacon Candy on the Smoker?
+How do you make Candied Bacon on the Smoker?

 When I made grilled bacon – I put the bacon directly on the grill grate – BUT for candied bacon – the best way is to use a wire rack and rimmed baking sheet.
 The candied part of the bacon doesn’t adhere completely and you don’t want all that goodness to come off when you remove it from the grill.

-- Do NOT overcook – once it goes from that sludgy mixture to sticking together and a little “gloppy” – it’s unusable.
-You won’t be able to spread it on the bacon.
+• Do NOT overcook – once it goes from that sludgy mixture to sticking together and a little “gloppy” – it’s unusable.
 If you get there – just start over with fresh bacon grease and brown sugar.

-- Place a wire rack on a rimmed baking sheet pan and place bacon strips in a single layer on wire rack
+• Place a wire rack on a rimmed baking sheet pan and lay bacon strips in a single layer on wire rack

-- Spoon brown sugar mixture onto top side of the bacon slices and spread out.
+• Spoon brown sugar mixture onto top side of the bacon slices and spread out.
 Heavily coat each piece of bacon with the brown sugar mixture!
-You want a thick coating on the bacon pieces – but no worries – you won’t lose the flavor of bacon!
+You want a thick coating on the bacon pieces!

 What if I don’t have a smoker?
 How would I make this on a regular grill?
 Or what if I want MORE smoky flavor?